-Further information Fees payable to the University The total fee payable to the University of London for 2022-2023 will be published on our website once confirmed.
+Further information Fees payable to the University The total fee payable to the University of London for 2025-2026 will be published on our website once confirmed.
 For the latest information on programme fees, please visit: london.ac.uk/fees Please note: student fees shown on our website are net of any local VAT, Goods and Services Tax (GST) or any other sales tax payable by the student in their country of residence.
 Where the University is required to add VAT, GST or any other sales tax at the local statutory rate, this will be added to the fees shown during the payment process.
 For students resident in the UK, our fees are exempt from VAT.
 Financial assistance UK undergraduate students may be able to apply for a part-time tuition fee loan.
 For full details on eligibility criteria, please visit: gov.uk/student-finance Alternatively, some employers in both the public and private sector may be willing to consider offering financial assistance to their employees.
 Armed Forces Students who are members or exmembers of the UK Armed Forces should note that the University of London has been approved by the Ministry of Defence in support of the Enhanced Learning Credits (ELC) Scheme (ELC Provider Reference Number 1284).
 The Scheme provides financial support to eligible Service personnel who wish to enhance their educational or vocational achievements.
-The ELC Administration Service website can be found at: www.enhancedlearningcredits.com london.ac.uk/facebook london.ac.uk/flickr london.ac.uk/instagram london.ac.uk/issuu london.ac.uk/linkedin london.ac.uk/twitter london.ac.uk/youtube london.ac.uk/philosophy
+The ELC Administration Service website can be found at: www.enhancedlearningcredits.com

-For further information on the range of programmes we offer, please visit our website (london.ac.uk) or contact us at:

-The Student Advice Centre University of London Senate House, Malet Street

-London WC1E 7HU United Kingdom

-Telephone enquires: +44 (0)20 7862 8360
+For further information on the range of programmes we offer, please visit our website (london.ac.uk) or contact us at: University of London Senate House, Malet Street London WC1E 7HU United Kingdom Telephone enquires: +44 (0)20 7862 8360 Online enquiries: london.ac.uk/enquiries View the Philosophy web page This material is available in alternative formats upon request.

-Online enquiries: sid.london.ac.uk

-This material is available in alternative formats upon request.
 Please contact: special.arrangements@london.ac.uk Follow us on: